knowit/kubernetes-workshop/docs/_docs/workshop/02-kubectl.md

 ## Task 1

 Aquire the kubeconfig that has been generated for you, and place it at `$HOME/.kube/config`.
-Use `kubectl` to view you have been given.
+Use `kubectl` to view the config you have been given.
 Look for information about the cluster, username and context

 <details>
  <summary>Solution</summary>